 You can’t just buy any old paint to paint the garage anymore.
 Since most attached garages open into the front yard, you must plan carefully as people walking down the street nearby can see inside your garage.
 You don’t want them to see you hammering nails into a wood slab in a pink-painted garage.
 That’s just strange.

-When choosing interior garage wall paint colors, keep the room’s functionality in mind.
+When choosing interior wall paint colors for the garage, keep the room’s functionality in mind.
 Is it only used for storing seasonal goods and tools?
 Is it used as an at-home gym?
 Or is it used for socializing with friends?
 Or Is it used for parking and working on vehicles?
 What exactly is the function of this room?
 We understand that these are a lot of questions, but they will help you in the long run.